Endometritis: Acute endometritis

-Acute endometritis is characterized by infection.
-The organisms most often isolated are believed to be because of compromised abortions, delivery, medical instrumentation, and retention of placental fragments.
-There is not enough evidence for the use of prophylactic antibiotics to prevent endometritis after manual removal of placental in vaginal birth.
+There is very uncertain evidence supporting the use of prophylactic antibiotics to prevent endometritis after manual removal of the placenta in vaginal birth.
 Histologically, neutrophilic infiltration of the endometrial tissue is present during acute endometritis.
 The clinical presentation is typically high fever and purulent vaginal discharge.
-Menstruation after acute endometritis is excessive and in uncomplicated cases can resolve after 2 weeks of clindamycin and gentamicin IV antibiotic treatment.
+Menstruation after acute endometritis is excessive and, in uncomplicated cases, can resolve after 2 weeks of clindamycin and gentamicin IV antibiotic treatment.

 In certain populations, it has been associated with Mycoplasma genitalium and pelvic inflammatory disease.

 Chronic endometritis

 Chronic endometritis is characterized by the presence of plasma cells in the stroma.
 Lymphocytes, eosinophils, and even lymphoid follicles may be seen, but in the absence of plasma cells, are not enough to warrant a histologic diagnosis.
 It may be seen in up to 10% of all endometrial biopsies performed for irregular bleeding.
 The most common organisms are Chlamydia trachomatis (chlamydia), Neisseria gonorrhoeae (gonorrhea), Streptococcus agalactiae (Group B Streptococcus), Mycoplasma hominis, tuberculosis, and various viruses.
 Most of these agents are capable of causing chronic pelvic inflammatory disease (PID).
-Patients with chronic endometritis may have an underlying cancer of the cervix or endometrium (although infectious cause is more common).
-Antibiotic therapy is curative in most cases (depending on underlying cause), with fairly rapid alleviation of symptoms after only 2 to 3 days.
-Women with chronic endometritis are also at a higher risk of pregnancy loss and treatment for this improves future pregnancy outcomes.
+Patients with chronic endometritis may have an underlying cancer of the cervix or endometrium (although an infectious cause is more common).
+Antibiotic therapy is curative in most cases (depending on the underlying cause), with fairly rapid alleviation of symptoms after only 2 to 3 days.
+Women with chronic endometritis are also at a higher risk of pregnancy loss, and treatment for this improves future pregnancy outcomes.

-Chronic granulomatous endometritis is usually caused by tuberculous.
+Chronic granulomatous endometritis is usually caused by tuberculosis.
 The granulomas are small, sparse, and without caseation.
-The granulomas take up to 2 weeks to develop and since the endometrium is shed every 4 weeks, the granulomas are poorly formed.
+The granulomas take up to 2 weeks to develop, and since the endometrium is shed every 4 weeks, the granulomas are poorly formed.

-In human medicine, pyometra (also a veterinary condition of significance) is regarded as a form of chronic endometritis seen in elderly women causing stenosis of the cervical os and accumulation of discharges and infection.
-Symptom in chronic endometritis is blood stained discharge but in pyometra the patient complaints of lower abdominal pain.
+In human medicine, pyometra (also a veterinary condition of significance) is regarded as a form of chronic endometritis seen in elderly women, causing stenosis of the cervical os and accumulation of discharges and infection.
+Symptom in chronic endometritis is blood-stained discharge, but in pyometra, the patient complains of lower abdominal pain.

 Pyometra

 Pyometra describes an accumulation of pus in the uterine cavity.
-In order for pyometra to develop, there must be both an infection and blockage of cervix.
+For pyometra to develop, there must be both an infection and a blockage of the cervix.
 Signs and symptoms include lower abdominal pain (suprapubic), rigors, fever, and the discharge of pus on introduction of a sound into the uterus.
 Pyometra is treated with antibiotics, according to culture and sensitivity.